 Vaccine Reactions – Ferrets have vaccine reactions more often than other animals, most commonly to distemper.

-Medical Problems – Canine Distemper can be transmitted to ferrets by dogs, foxes, raccoons, and other ferrets directly or from infected material.
+Medical Problems – Canine Distemper can be transmitted to ferrets by dogs, foxes, raccoons, and other ferrets directly or from the infected material.

 Ferrets are highly susceptible to human flu and show upper respiratory signs and occasionally diarrhea.